mewore/rgb-squad/README.md

   - [x] Remember the state of the visited rooms (As packed scenes?
 No, just assume the enemies are dead since that is a prerequisite for leaving the room)
   - [x] Automatically generate a tree-like dungeon structure and use it to determine in which directions the player can go (DungeonLayout.gd).
 Use Kruskal's algorithm with randomized edges between the rooms to generate the tree.
 - [ ] Score = rooms cleared
-- [ ] Counter before the game begins
+- [x] Counter when entering a room with enemies
 - [x] Health display (just text)
 - [ ] Add room variations
 - [x] Add a simple minimap